 Our only real criticisms are reserved for its refund policy and customer support.
 The refund policy needs clarification on its specifics, and we really want to see VPN.AC implement live chat.

 VPN.AC logs your original public IP address, session timestamps, and your total bandwidth transferred.
-Vitally, though, this information is only stored for the duration of your session.
-This makes the logging policy much, much more acceptable.
+Importantly, this information is only stored for the duration of your session.
+This makes the logging policy slightly more acceptable, but still isn't the best.
+We want to see VPN.AC commission a third-party audit to prove its deleting data after each session.
 Its Romanian jurisdiction is also safe.

 VPN.AC is incorporated in Romania, owned by a company called Netsec Interactive Solutions.
 It even lists its full address on its website and LinkedIn profile page: 76 Calea Dumbravii Street, 550399, Sibiu, Romania.